danielaparker/acons/README.md

 # acons

-acons is a C++, header-only library for constructing N-dimensional arrays.
+acons is a modern C++, header-only library for constructing N-dimensional arrays.

 It is distributed under the [MIT License](https://opensource.org/licenses/MIT).